Edwinngwong/BlackJack/README.md

 1).
 Download the 'src' folder

 2).
-In cmd, run javac BlackJack.java
+In CMD, run javac BlackJack.java

 3).
-In cmd, run java BlackJack
+In CMD, run java BlackJack